davidwhitney/cruet/README.md

  // Register a class
 container.register(TestClass);

+// Register a class with a custom activation key container.register("Key", TestClass);

 // Register a class with a factory function
 // Optionally, you can use the container during your factory function container.register(SomeDepWhichNeedsAFactory, () => new SomeDepWhichNeedsAFactory("abc"));